fablabnbg/inkscape-silhouette/BLE_PLAN.md

 Still pending:

 - Real cutter connection and hardware verification from Inkscape on macOS.
-- Connection retry policy, final user documentation, and broader device tests.
+- Connection retry policy beyond ATT backpressure, final user documentation, and broader device tests.

 Verified on macOS with Inkscape 1.4.4: